Designing services and interfaces to support patient-centered care.

 streamlining digital interactions.
 I led the service and UX design

-processes, collaborating closely with clinicians, administrators, and
+processes, collaborating closely with clinicians, administrators, developers, and

 external stakeholders to deliver solutions.
 My contributions spanned